Toreno96/controllerRobot/README.md

 - SSH protocol to communicate with computer on robot

 ## How to run
 You should compile code using program make, and run it, using sudo command.
+You can now select in main menu one of four demos to run on robot.<br />
+Robot can be controlled from any device supporting SSH protocol, for example from mobile phone.

 ## How to compile
 You should clone code from GitHub on Linux, run program cmake and compile code using program make.